Faster import of data into MySQL

 This usually occurs when your

-file is the result of an export from another application such as Google Sheets or Tableau Prep.
+.csvfile is the result of an export from another application such as Google Sheets or Tableau Prep.

-to forego the problem.
+Force convert the file to utf-8 or ASCII to forego the problem.
 Most modern text editors can do this.4

 I use BBEdit, which has a nice Document Text Encoding option on the bottom and a Reopen Using Encoding option under Files.
 Convert the encoding using either option and save the file anew.